 Documents That May be Destroyed

-- Shred receipts to daily purchases that are not tax-deductible.
+- Shred receipts of everyday purchases that are not tax-deductible.

 - Warranties that have expired may be thrown away.